Digital Realty claims sustainability award at REITworld 2018

-It’s no secret that data centres are power-thirsty, which means any innovations in energy efficiency and sustainability are much lauded.
+It's no secret that data centers are power-thirsty, which means any innovations in energy efficiency and sustainability are much lauded.

 According to the company, the award recognises Nareit member companies that have produced superior, measurable results from the implementation of sustainable business practices.

 The award was given at the REITworld 2018 annual conference in San Francisco.

 Digital Realty CEO A. William Stein says the company will continue to invest time and capital into energy efficiency and sustainability initiatives.

 "We are honored to be recognised by the worldwide representative voice for the REIT industry two years in a row," says Stein.

 "As the largest data center provider in the world, we view it as our duty to prioritise and champion environmental stewardship and responsible business practices, and we will continue to empower our customers to reach their renewable energy goals through our rapidly expanding sustainability strategies and solutions."